sagrawalx/sagrawalx.github.io/teaching/fa19-b2_ma475/project.md

     * By "original exposition," I mean that you don't need to prove a whole new theorem, but everything should be written up in your own words.
     * Pictures are always a great idea.
     * You should also cite references that you used.
-    * If you want to do something involving doing some programming, that would be great!
-Talk to me and we'll figure what parts of the above "requirements" make sense for what you have in mind.
+    * If you want to do something involving applications and "at least one theorem and its proof" doesn't really make sense for what you have in mind, that's perfectly fine!
+Just talk to me first and we'll figure what does make sense for what you have in mind.
     * Send the document to me as a PDF before the start of class on the last day of class (fourth Wednesday).
 2. A presentation to share the highlights of the topic with the rest of the class.
     * It should take 10-15 minutes.